SECTION 1 INTRODUCTION

 c.
 Any sail that has been damaged is never as efficient as one that has not been damaged.
 By damaging sails, Skippers and crew therefore are not only disadvantaged while the sail is not available but also handicap themselves for the rest of the race.

 d.
-In many of the ports it is impractical to get outside assistance to help crews repair sails.
+In many of the ports it may not be possible to get external support to help crews repair sails.

 a.
-The Skippers and Crews will be responsible for sail repairs and maintenance during the race and at all the port stops.
+The Skippers, AQPs and crews will be responsible for sail repairs and maintenance during the race and in port.

 b.
 When a sail is damaged beyond the practical resources of the crew members to repair, consideration will be given to repairing the sail using a local professional sailmaker.